arefabed/fall2019_algorithm_project/readme.md

 > Besides the information presented for this dataset on kaggle, there is also particular information about the columns we used in this project.
 This information can be found in ```prjct_summry.ipynb``` file.\

 ### 2.2 plots.ipynb
-> All graphs drawn in this file comprising the main part of our project.
-These gives us the insight necessary in the rest of the project.
+> All graphs drawn in this file comprising the main part of our project, gives us the insight necessary in the rest of the project.